NoviScl/AnswerEquiv/README.md

-# Answer Equivalence for Open=Domain Question Answering
+# Answer Equivalence for Open-Domain Question Answering

 This repo contains the code to reproduce the results in the our EMNLP paper <b>What’s in a Name?
 Answer Equivalence For Open-Domain Question Answering</b>.
 The codebase is largely adapted from [Min et al.](https://github.com/shmsw25/AmbigQA/tree/master/codes).
 All our experiments are done with BERT-base-uncased as the backbone.